fornit1917/music-download-plugin/README.md

 # music-download-plugin

+**Unfortunately, vk.com and music.yandex.ru restrict loading javascripts from external domain, and this plug-in does not work now :(.**

 It's bookmarklet for download music from **vk.com**.

-Unfortunately, sites m.vk.com and music.yandex.ru are not supported now.

 Just create bookmark with next url: